hend0298/ecommerce-pattern-library/README.md

 **Version 1.0.0**

 The pattern library is used to create patterns to help build a stationery website.
+Each pattern is a piece of the website that can easily be copied and used to build the pages of the site.

+---

+## Contributors

+- Anna Hendry <hend0298@algonquinlive.com>

+---

 ## Installation